 Witch Stein poured the milk thistle into the pot and watched the mixture coagulate.
 After a time, she prodded the jellied mass with her spoon and said, “Looks about right.”

 “Get on with it, then,” the cow chided.
 “This weather isn’t going to last all night.”

-Slowly, surely, the witch began to mould and sculpt the mass of fresh cheese.
-After a time, the shape on the table took a new form.
+Slowly, surely, the witch moulded and sculpted the mass of fresh cheese.
+The shape on the table took a new form.
 The cheese became a large, slightly misshapen man.
 Once she was satisfied, Witch Stein hauled out a coil of fine, hair-like metal fibers and used them to pierce the body in a few vital locations: the head, the heart, the belly, and the groin.